Alekseon/magento2-custom-forms-builder/README.md

 ### Add Forms to CMS Pages

-Please refer to !!!this!!! package if you want to be able to add these forms to CMS pages for your customers.
+Please refer to [Alekseon_WidgetForms](https://github.com/Alekseon/magento2-widget-forms) if you want to be able to add these forms to CMS pages for your customers.

 ### Email notifications